alexoro412/particle_filter_localization_project/README.md

 Occurs in the function *initialize_particle_cloud()*.

 We achieve this by first creating a list of tiles that are empty and thus are potential possible locations for the robot to be.
 Then we use numpy’s *random.choice()* function to choose a random selection of 10000 positions from this list.
-Lastly we create a random angle and use it to create a random orientation for each particle.
+Lastly we generated random angles and used them to give each particle a random yaw.

 **Movement Model**